Fertility and Infertility

 Incorporating a healthy lifestyle and diet is essential for the greater function of your body, mind, and natural cycles.
 Whether you are working on improving your fertility, chronic pain, or any number of other issues, working exercise into your life and cutting out unhealthy eating habits should be at the top of your list.
 Whether you are capable of rigorous exercise or not, even adding 30-minute routines into your daily activities can impact your health and fertility in a powerful way.
 Even light exercises like swimming and walking can make all the difference when it comes to daily practice.

-Eating healthily and smartly is also very important to keep stable cycles and improve fertility for women and men alike.
+Eating a smart and healthy diet is also very important to keep stable cycles and improve fertility for women and men alike.
 Certain foods like inflammation causing like red meat can be counter-productive towards your fertility health goals.
 Some common anti-inflammatory food options are tomatoes, olive oil, green leafy vegetables, such as spinach, kale, and collards, also nuts like almonds and walnuts.

 So when it comes to improving your fertility, increase your intake of more health-conscious foods, and if you aren’t already, start a daily exercise routine.